July 19th, 2010 by gary palochko

 Now to know a bit about the first people that first inhabited Cape Cod, it was the Wampanoag Indians of southeast Massachusetts who befriended the Pilgrims.
 Their name means “People of the Dawn” and they continue to live on Cape Cod, Nantucket, Martha’s Vineyard, and inland.
 Now Provincetown is settled by a very diverse and interesting crowd.
 By the 1970s, the town’s long tradition of tolerance and progressive attitude coupled with its beautiful environs and exciting town scene led to the adoption of “P-town” by the gay community.

-Today, Provincetown retains many elements of its past, rich heritage while remaining a haven for the arts and the Epcon lifestyle communities.
+Today, Provincetown retains many elements of its past, rich heritage while remaining a haven for the arts and alternative communities.
 The diversity of its population lends itself to an extraordinary blend of small town charm and big city sophistication.
 This is a town where everyone will feel at home and stay in one of those charming all American Bed and Breakfast such as the well known Revere Guest House.
-They made a lot of houses and lots of subdivisions.
-However, most of it has been converted to an office space for lease.
-If you need real estate assistance, Search for hoa companies at hoamanagement.com.
-You can find there HOA agencies who are working professionally with the state and national laws that protect homeowners.